 Michael Bridges has a professional background in mechanical engineering and his interests include mechanics, product development, and supporting student professional development.
 He also provides physical therapy services to Oregon vineyard workers and their families as part of ¡Salud!

 Michele Catena is a physical therapist and researcher.
 She received her DPT from Rutgers University (formerly UMDNJ) in Newark, NJ and has practiced in school-based, acute care, and natural environment settings.
 Dr. Catena received her PhD from Oregon State University in Kinesiology with the Adapted Physical Activity option.
 Her research interests include caregiver education interventions, health behavior change theory, exploring the relationship between self-directed mobility and development in young children with and without disabilities, and the intersection of disability and assistive technology.

 Tzurei Chen a Board-Certified Geriatric Clinical Specialist.
 She completed fellowship training through the American Society of Safety Engineers Foundation at the Liberty Mutual Research Institute for Safety.

-Evan Liu is a Board Certified Orthopaedic Clinical Specialist.
+Evan Liu is a Board Certified Orthopaedic Clinical Specialist and Sports Clinical Specialist.
 He completed his orthopedic manual physical therapy fellowship at Regis University and is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.
 He is an active member of the APTA, APTA-Oregon, and AAOMPT.